ggandor/leap.nvim/README.md

 much about motion commands anymore - just be able to reach any target in a blink, while keeping the required mental effort close to zero.

-Leap's motto is to [sharpen the saw](http://vimcasts.org/blog/2012/08/on-sharpening-the-saw/), and enhance the native interface as seamlessly as possible.
-The plugin works across windows, supports operators, inclusive/exclusive toggle (`v`), dot-repeat (`.`), multibyte text and [keymaps](http://vimdoc.sourceforge.net/htmldoc/mbyte.html#mbyte-keymap) (language mapping), among others, and intends to continuously improve in this respect.
+Our motto is to [sharpen the
+saw](http://vimcasts.org/blog/2012/08/on-sharpening-the-saw/), and enhance the native interface as seamlessly as possible.
+The plugin works across windows, supports operators, inclusive/exclusive toggle (`v`), dot-repeat (`.`), multibyte text and [keymaps](http://vimdoc.sourceforge.net/htmldoc/mbyte.html#mbyte-keymap) (language mapping), autocommands via `User` events, among others, and intends to continuously improve in this respect.

 ### Background